 And after your young reader is finished with this series, you can introduce them to the movie that came out in 2022!

 My son and I read this one together and he thought it was just okay.
 He’s not that into dinosaurs, so that might have played a part.

 But, I know this book series is super popular with a lot of kids we know so I had to include it on this list.

 The premise is interesting.
-Basically, a brother (Jack) and his sister (Annie) find a mysterious tree house and they realize it has magic powers that can transport them through time.
+Basically, a brother (Jack) and his sister (Annie) find a mysterious tree house.
+They realize it has magic powers that can transport them through time!

 In this book, it takes them to prehistoric days where they see real dinosaurs and have to figure out a way to get back home.

 Sometimes first impressions are wrong.
 That’s true for Ivy and Bean who initially thought they would never be best friends.